lczech/placement-methods-paper/code/README.md

    but were used to get the sequence data into usable formats in the first place.
  * `multilevel`: Prototypes for the multilevel placement approach, that is, chunkify and unchunkify, extract, etc.
+ * `phylofactor`: Prototypes for the balances and phylo factorization implementations of our adaptation from OTUs to placements.
  * `tests`: Some old code and scripts that we used during the development process.
    These are just provided as-is, and probably won't compile without some changes.
    We keep them here just in case we later need to revisit some of the